 Traditionally, cost-plus and rate-of-return models were widely used by energy National Regulatory Authorities (NRAs) in electricity and gas network tariff regulation.
-However these models were considered to lack incentives for regulated companies to minimise costs and, conversely, could lead to 'gold-plating' and inefficient investment choices.
+However, these models were considered to lack incentives for regulated companies to minimise costs and, conversely, could lead to 'gold-plating' and inefficient investment choices.
 This led to the emergence of incentive-based regulatory approaches, including price controls, with penalty and reward tools linked to attempts to improve network performance.

 A set of fundamental principles informs the work of energy NRAs in tariff-setting: system reliability, cost efficiency, non-discrimination, transparency, stability and predictability.
 These principles inform the key building-blocks for NRAs in setting allowed network revenues - including appropriate operational costs, investment levels and return on capital - and in designing the associated network tariffs, as discussed in this Session.
-Gas and electricity networks face distinct sets of needs and challenges which must be taken into account when setting allowed network revenues and designing the tariff model.
-Meanwhile there are similarities and differences between regulating transmission and distribution networks (TSOs vs. DSOs).
+In addition, there are now significant developments impacting on the network businesses, driving a re-think in tariff-setting by regulators.

-10:45-11:45 Fundamental principles of network tariff regulation in electricity and gas.

-- a) Key principles of economic regulation - b) Relationship between revenues, tariffs, building blocks of regulation - c) Similarities and differences between tariffs in gas and electricity sectors, tariffs for TSOs and DSOs. - Mr Benoit Esnault, CRE
+- 10:45-11:45 Fundamental principles and future direction of network tariff regulation in electricity and gas. - a) Key principles of economic regulation - b) Relationship between revenues, tariffs, building blocks of regulation - c) Future direction of network tariff structures in gas and electricity sectors and the Clean Energy Package. - Mr Tim Schittekatte, FSR

 - 11:45-12:45 Some practical approaches in setting allowed network revenues (calculation of key parameters of RAB, WACC, optimization of CAPEX, auditing of OPEX, etc.).
-Practical exercise. - Mr Johan Allonsius, CREG
+Practical exercise. - Mr Johan Allonsius, CREG (tbc)